Willy-Kimura/TrialMaker.Demo/README.md

 - Generating hardware-locked licenses based on a client's Hardware ID.
 - Generating subscription licenses by limiting the no. of days of use, e.g. 365.
 - Managing premium clients and products for reference purposes and support.
+- Supports single device activation and multiple device activations, meaning clients can either receive a single license for one device or a single license for multiple devices.

 ### Usage